OpenTabletDriver/opentabletdriver.github.io/index.md

 layout: default
 ---

-This is the front page content
+This site is a work in progress to replace the old site at [opentabletdriver.net](opentabletdriver.net) with GitHub Pages.

+You can follow development on our [Github page](https://github.com/OpenTabletDriver/opentabletdriver.github.io).